 Crab spiders can be found on all parts of the BC coast, but being so small, you really have to look hard to spot them.
 They are very good at hiding from their enemies, as well as ambushing their prey.

-Crab spiders come in many different colors.
+Crab spiders come in many colors.
 They can sit on a flower and be almost invisible!
 Sometimes the very insects they plan to eat, will walk right up to them.
 Some crab spiders can change colors to blend into their surroundings, making them one of the best camouflage experts around.

-Resembling crabs in both appearance and in their their way of walking, crab spiders truly live up to their namesakes.
+Resembling crabs in both appearance and in their way of walking, crab spiders truly live up to their namesakes.
 Their front legs point forward, making them look even more crab-like, and just like crabs, they are very quick.

 Crab spiders are one of the smallest spiders of the arachnid species, making them easy prey for other animals and spiders to eat.
-These little 8-legged animals hide in flowers, on leaves, in grass, & in the bark of trees, waiting patiently for prey to pass their way.
+These little 8-legged animals hide in flowers, on leaves, in the grass, & in the bark of trees, waiting patiently for prey to pass their way.
 The crab spider doesn’t have enough venom to hurt a human, but can easily disable its victim if it is small enough.
 The crab spider is found just about everywhere, around the world.